Thaumatized/ddns-client/README.md

 `token` Cloud flare api token.
 `v4` Wether ipv4 is enabled.
 Useful in networks without ipv4.
 `v6` Wether ipv6 is enabled.
 Useful in networks without ipv6.
+`interval` How often to check if ip has changed in seconds.

 ### Records configuration